vikrantmehta123/cp/DSA in C++.md

 5. If a number n is not prime, it can be represented as a product $a \cdot b$, where $a\le \sqrt{n}$ or $b\le \sqrt{n}$, so it certainly has a factor between 2 and $\lfloor{\sqrt{n}\rfloor}$.

+### Diophantine Equations

+A Diophantine equation is of the form: $ax + by = c$, where $x$ and $y$ need to be found and the values of $a, b, c$ are known.
+We can use Euclid's GCD algorithm to solve this.

+A Diophantine equation can be solved if c is divisible by gcd(a,b), and otherwise it cannot be solved.
+A solution to a Diophantine equation is not unique.
+For example, solve: $15x + 21y = 6$.
+The GCD is: gcd(15, 21) = 3.
+Here, c is divisible by 3, hence there are solutions to this.
+Arriving at a solution using this is slightly involved and I didn't understand it fully.
+But this could come in handy.

 ### Euclid's Algorithm

 - Efficient algorithm to compute the GCD.